 Dr Squier has been silenced – at least as far as the courts are concerned.
 In 2016, she was banned from practising in the UK when the General Medical Council ruled that she had given irresponsible and misleading evidence in court.
 Her licence was reinstated after a successful appeal.
 However one of the few doctors prepared to challenge the science behind shaken baby syndrome has been prevented her from appearing in court for three years.

-- Dr Waney Squier was interviewed for Guilty Until Proven Innocence: the crisis in our justice system which was published by Biteback Publishing.
+- Dr Waney Squier was interviewed for Guilty Until Proven Innocent: the crisis in our justice system which was published by Biteback Publishing.

 - You can buy the book here.